The big names in autumn concerts here are Piotr Tchaikovsky and Garth Brooks.

 Tchaikovsky’s folk-inspired piano interludes remain the province of Van Cliburn, the late, lanky Texan who amazed Moscow at the 1958 International Tchaikovsky Competition but performed the composer’s Piano Concerto No. 1 with the CSO just once, at Ravinia in 1971.

-Secret third verses and movements: Nothing brings down a Brooks house like his hit “Friends in Low Places,” when he implores the faithful to sing a supposedly “secret” third verse with Nashville’s most innocuous off-color reference, which they apparently learn from vertical YouTube video.
+Secret third verses and movements: Nothing brings down a Brooks house like his hit “Friends in Low Places,” when he implores the faithful to sing a supposedly “secret” third verse with Nashville’s most innocuous off-color reference, which they apparently learn from a vertical YouTube video.

 Likewise, Tchaikovsky sketched a secret third movement for his unfinished Piano Concerto No. 3 — just the first movement was published, posthumously.
 Here’s another vertical YouTube video with pupil Sergei Taneyev’s speculation on how Tchaikovsky’s secret finale might have sounded.